dd32/td-gh-ex/README.md

 ===
 by [Kelly Dwan](http://redradar.net) and [Mel Choyce](http://choycedesign.com)

 Aventurine puts the focus back on your content, with large type and bright colors.
-Responsive and accessibility-ready, your content can be easily available to your entire audience.
+Responsive and built with accessibility in mind, your content can be easily available to your entire audience.

 ###Back to Basics